miracum/misc-dizutils/README.md

 ### postgres

-The following environment variables need to be set to the active environment in order to connect with a postgres database:
+The following environment variables need to be set to the active environment in order to connect with a postgres database with "i2b2" as name of the database to connect with:

 | Variable          | Description                                                               |
 | ----------------- | ------------------------------------------------------------------------- |